Celebrating the Deanship of

-After 12 years of inspiring and dedicated leadership of the Johns Hopkins Bloomberg School of Public Health, Dean Michael J. Klag, MD, MPH ’87, is stepping down as dean on June 30, 2017.
+After 12 years of inspiring and dedicated leadership of the Johns Hopkins Bloomberg School of Public Health, Dean Michael J. Klag, MD, MPH ’87, is stepping down as dean.

 An internationally known expert on the epidemiology and prevention of heart and kidney disease when he became the Bloomberg School’s 10th dean, Klag brought to the position a rare combination of strengths: a command of national and global health issues, a passionate commitment to public health education and an interdisciplinary spirit.

 Building on the success of his most recent predecessors—Alfred Sommer and the late D.A.
 Henderson—and with their strong support, Klag guided the School to unprecedented growth across a range of categories and continued to elevate the School as a pacesetting institution of global influence and impact.

 Prior to his appointment as Bloomberg School dean, Klag, a 33-year member of the University community, had spent 21 years at the Johns Hopkins School of Medicine, where he held the appointment of David M. Levine Professor of Medicine, and served in key clinical, administrative and research positions—including vice dean for Clinical Investigation.

 Klag has served as board Chair (2011-2012) and Chair-Elect (2008-2010) of the Association of Schools of Public Health, now the Association of Schools and Programs of Public Health.
 During his tenure, the Association expanded its membership eligibility to schools outside of North America and welcomed public health programs as members.